hbc/HBC_master/training/index.md

 #### For HSCI, HNDC and on-quad HMS researchers

 * March 21st - 23rd, 2018: *Introduction to ChIP-seq using high-performance computing*.
-Registration is now open, please go to (https://tinyurl.com/chipseq-hpc-2018)[https://tinyurl.com/chipseq-hpc-2018] for more information.
+Registration is now open, please go to [https://tinyurl.com/chipseq-hpc-2018](https://tinyurl.com/chipseq-hpc-2018) for more information.

-#### Harvard Catalyst Workshops

-* April 5th, 6th, 12th and 13th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis* **[Apply for this workshop here](https://catalyst.harvard.edu/services/bioinformatics-workshops/intro-to-r.html)!**

 #### For all researchers at Harvard University and affiliated institutions